 DEST tests your typing speed where you will be given a passage with 2000 characters which has to be typed out in 15 minutes.
 This is also a very easy slide for candidates with regular practice.

-We are 100% sure if you follow the above Tips, Strategy, and study material on How to prepare for SSC CGL then you will crack it easily.
+We are 100% sure if you follow the above Tips, Strategy, and study material on How to crack SSC CGL then you will crack it easily.